-Under certain circumstances, questions asked may be considered the equivalent of holding the tray.
+Under certain circumstances, questions asked may be considered the equivalent of delaying one's own call.

 Until the conclusion of play of the hand, only a player on the opposite side of the screen from the side on which an alleged hesitation occurred may summon the director regarding a hesitation.